seperman/deepdiff/README.md

 - timoilya for comparing list of sets when ignoring order.
 - Bernhard10 for significant digits comparison.
 - b-jazz for PEP257 cleanup, Standardize on full names, fixing line endings.
+- finnhughes for fixing __slots__
+- moloney for Unicode vs. Bytes default